magento/magento2-functional-testing-framework/docs/update.md

 1. When updating from versions below `2.5.0`, verify [WYSIWYG settings][]
 1. You may need to run the `upgrade:tests` using `vendor/bin/mftf upgrade:tests app`

-## Always after update
+## After updating

-1. It's good to regenerate your IDE Schema Definition catalog with `vendor/bin/mftf generate:urn-catalog .idea/`
+1. It is a good idea to regenerate your IDE Schema Definition catalog with `vendor/bin/mftf generate:urn-catalog .idea/`
-1. Update your own tests, including data, metadata and other resoruces.
-Validate if they contain tags that are unsupported in the newer version.
+1. Update your tests, including data, metadata and other resoruces.
+Check if they contain tags that are unsupported in the newer version.
-1. As soon as possible - remove the references to resources (ActionGroups, Sections, Tests) marked as deprecated.
+1. Remove the references to resources (ActionGroups, Sections, Tests) marked as deprecated.

 <!-- Link Definitions -->
 [Changelog]: https://github.com/magento/magento2-functional-testing-framework/blob/master/CHANGELOG.md